yiming676/Hazed-VehicleDataset/README.md

 #Hazed-Vehicle-Datasets

-This dataset is derived by adding fog to the Indian niche dataset VehicleDatasets.
-During the fogging process, an exponential hazification model was employed.
-Additionally, the compressed package includes YOLO format labels corresponding to each image, encompassing a total of 21 vehicle categories.
+In this project, I have uploaded two datasets.
+One is the original dataset, which is a niche dataset from India known as VehicleDatasets.
+The other is a hazy dataset, obtained by applying an exponential hazification model to the original dataset to simulate fog conditions.
+Additionally, both compressed packages include YOLO format labels corresponding to each image, covering a total of 21 vehicle categories.

 List of all categories is provided.